charlesreid1-docker/d-mediawiki/README.md

 * `clean` - stop the currently running mysql container
 * `cleanreally` - stop the container and dele the data volume

-To stop a running MediaWiki container:
+To stop a running container:

 ```
 make clean
 ```

-To stop a running MediaWiki container and delete the data volume:
+To stop a running container and delete the data volume:

 ```
 make cleanreally